 Changing your will

-Most people review their wills when they have children or grandchildren or when their financial situation changes and there are other situations when you should make a new will.
+Wondering how to change a will?
+You’re not alone.
+Lots of people change their wills when they have children, grandchildren or when their financial situation changes.
 Depending on what sort of change you’re making, you should either add to your will or write a new one.
+This guide will help you decide and answers common questions such as “how to change a will”, “how much does it cost to change” and “what is a codicil”.

 Do you need to change your will?

-- you have children or grandchildren – you may want to change who gets what
+- You have children or grandchildren.
+You might want to change who gets what.

 You shouldn’t alter the original will document.
 If you would like to make significant changes to the will, then it might be better to write a new will.
 If you do write a new will you can revoke the old one by destroying it.